AzureAD/omniauth-azure-activedirectory/README.md

 end
 ```

 When you want to authenticate the user, simply redirect them to `/auth/azureactivedirectory`.
-From there, OmniAuth will takeover.
+From there, OmniAuth will take over.
 Once the user authenticates (or fails to authenticate), they will be redirected to `/auth/azureactivedirectory/callback` or `/auth/azureactivedirectory/failure`.
 The authentication result is available in `request.env['omniauth.auth']`.

 If you are supporting multiple OmniAuth providers, you will likely have something like this in your code: